bbauska/zombiePolitics/README.md

 appears imperiled as individuals are unable to translate their privately suffered mis­ ery into genuine public debate, social concerns, and collective action.
-This is a form of illiteracy that is no longer marginal to American society but is increasing­ ly becoming one of its defining and more frightening features.
+This is a form of illiteracy that is no longer marginal to American society but is increasing­ ly becoming one of its defining and more frightening features.</p>

-The raging narcissism that seems to shape every ad, film, television program, and appeal now mediated through the power of the corporate state and consumer society is not merely a clinical and individual problem.
+<p>The raging narcissism that seems to shape every ad, film, television program,
+and appeal now mediated through the power of the corporate state and consumer society is not merely a clinical and individual problem.
 It is the basis for a new kind of mass illiteracy that is endlessly reproduced through the venues of a number of